Pentagon Memorial

-The Pentagon Memorial, formally the National 9/11 Pentagon Memorial, located just southwest of the Pentagon in Arlington County, Virginia, across the Potomac River from Washington, D.C., is a permanent outdoor memorial to the 184 people who died as victims in the building and on American Airlines Flight 77 during the September 11 attacks.
+The National 9/11 Pentagon Memorial, or simply the Pentagon Memorial, located just southwest of the Pentagon in Arlington County, Virginia, across the Potomac River from Washington, D.C., is a permanent outdoor memorial to the 184 people who died as victims in the building and on American Airlines Flight 77 during the September 11 attacks.

 Designed by Julie Beckman and Keith Kaseman of the architectural firm of Kaseman Beckman Advanced Strategies with engineers Buro Happold, the memorial opened on September 11, 2008, seven years after the attack.

+In addition to the outdoor memorial, the 9/11 Pentagon Memorial is the only one of the three 9/11 attack sites without a dedicated education center (VEC).
+This means that visitors to the memorial have no place to learn about the historical context and significance of the event, unlike the 9/11 Memorial & Museum in New York and the Flight 93 National Memorial in Shanksville.
+The Pentagon Memorial Fund is working to build the VEC, with the goal of completing construction by 2028.
+They have secured a site near Arlington National Cemetery and raised $16 million in private funding.
+To make the VEC a reality, they need to secure the remaining $70 million in federal funding.

 Early memorials

-In the aftermath of the 9/11 attacks, an impromptu memorial was set up on a hill at the Navy Annex, overlooking the Pentagon.
-People came to pay respects and place tributes.
+In the aftermath of the 9/11 attacks, an impromptu memorial was set up on a hill at the Navy Annex, overlooking the Pentagon, where people came to pay respects and place tributes.
 One month after the attacks, 25,000 people attended a memorial service at the Pentagon for employees and family members; speakers included President George W. Bush and Secretary of Defense Donald Rumsfeld.
 Bush remarked, "The wound to this building will not be forgotten, but it will be repaired.
 Brick by brick, we will quickly rebuild the Pentagon."
 The American flag that hung on the Pentagon, near the damaged section, was lowered during the service.

 Victims of Terrorist Attack on the Pentagon Memorial

 On September 12, 2002, the day after the first anniversary of the attacks, Defense Secretary Donald Rumsfeld and General Richard Myers, chairman of the Joint Chiefs of Staff, dedicated the Victims of Terrorist Attack on the Pentagon Memorial at Arlington National Cemetery.
 A pentagonal granite marker 4.5 ft high, the memorial honors the five people for whom no identifiable remains were found.
 A portion of the remains of 25 other victims are buried at the site.
 Around the top is inscribed "Victims of Terrorist Attack on the Pentagon September 11, 2001".
 Aluminum plaques, painted black, are inscribed with the names of the 184 victims.

+The Pentagon Memorial Visitor Education Center is designed to provide visitors with an opportunity to learn more about each victim’s life and the impact of the 9/11 attack on America.